robcarver17/pysystemtrade/docs/userguide.md

 #### Costs

-Should we use normalised Sharpe Ratio [costs](#costs), or the actual costs?
+Should we use normalised Sharpe Ratio [costs](#costs), or the actual costs for instrument level p&l (we always use SR costs for forecasts)?

-Represented as: bool
-Default: True

 YAML:
 ```